mdram83/MyDramLibL/README.md

 Though there is a debt (in learning and SOLID) using Laravel, e.g. helper functions and eloquent with magic methods.

 MVP
+- Set up dedicated domain name (do I need it)
 - Turn on https
-- Set up dedicated domain name (do I need it)
-- Change (after https is defined) emails with Gmail smtp
+- Change (after https is defined) emails with Gmail smtp (do I really need/want this?)
 - Set APP_DEBUG to false (ENV in prod, do it after last checks)

 Bugs:
-- Edit button is not Teal (bg-blue seems to be passed and overwrite values in prod)

 Later:
 - Dashboard page for logged user
-- Then functionalities (groups/friends, more itemable types filtering, buying recommendations etc.)
+- Then functionalities (groups/friends, more itemable types, filtering, buying recommendations etc.)
-- Not Laravel default styling
 - Nicer confirm window for Delete (not raw browser "confirm")
 - Consider more attributes for Music Album (Supporting Bands, Supporting Artists)
 - Consider Form Request instance for itemable (with Book, Music Album child classes)